Kudzu: Fast and Simple High-Throughput BFT: Related Work

 \subsection{High-Throughput Protocols}

 Leader-based protocols such as PBFT~\cite{PBFT-short}, HotStuff~\cite{HotStuff} and Tendermint~\cite{Tendermint} suffer from a bandwidth bottleneck, as in these protocols the leader is responsible for disseminating transactions to all replicas.
 As mentioned above, this bottleneck has been well known for quite a while \cite{MirBFT,HoneyBadger,Narwhal}.
 One way to alleviate this bottleneck is to move away from leader-based protocols to a more symmetric, leaderless protocol design where all replicas disseminate transactions.
 Such an approach was already taken in \cite{MirBFT,HoneyBadger,DagRider,Narwhal}.
 These protocols typically have worse latency than leader-based protocols, and moreover, since many replicas may end up broadcasting the same transactions, the supposed improvement in throughput can end up being illusory (note that \cite{MirBFT} actually tackles this duplication problem head on).
-Protocols such as HotStuff~\cite{HotStuff} and SBFT~\cite{gueta2019sbft} aim to eliminate the all-to-all broadcasts that occur in the voting logic of many other atomic broadcast protocols, but in so doing increase the finalization latency of the protocol while doing nothing to eliminate the leader bottleneck.

-A different approach to address leader bottlenecks makes use of erasure coding~\cite{solana}.
+\prot\ follows a different approach to address the leader bottleneck, which makes use of erasure coding~\cite{solana,turbine}.
 By splitting blocks into smaller, erasure-coded shares, the leader can transmit less data, leading to a balanced utilization of resources.

-This line of work shines by providing high throughput and low latency~\cite{song,yang2022dispersedledger}.
+This line of work shines by providing high throughput and low latency~\cite{song,pipes}.
+Alpenglow~\cite{alpenglow} is a recent proof-of-stake protocol being deployed for the Solana blockchain that showcases the appeal of this line of work in practice.
+Alpenglow and \prot\ are intimately related in their voting logic.